 Mr. Sharpe, 66, has been a director of the Company since November 2010.
-He served as President and Chief Executive Officer of Cadillac Fairview Corporation from March 2000 through December 31, 2010.
+He recently retired as President and Chief Executive Officer of Cadillac Fairview Corporation, a position he held from March 2000 through December 31, 2010.
 Prior to March 2000, Mr. Sharpe held various positions at Cadillac Fairview Corporation, including serving as its Executive Vice President of Operations from 1990 to 2000.
-Mr. Sharpe currently serves as a director of Postmedia Network Canada Corp., Morguard Corporation and Allied Properties Real Estate Investment Trust.
 From 2009 through 2010, Mr. Sharpe served as Chairman of the Board of Directors of the International Council of Shopping Centers, the global trade association of the shopping center industry, and also served as a director of Multiplan Empreendimentos Imobiliários S.A.
 (Bovespa: MULT3), one of the leading developers, owners and operators of shopping centers in Brazil.
 Previously, Mr. Sharpe served as a director on the boards of Legacy REIT, from 1997 to 2001, and Fairmont Hotels & Resorts, from 2001 to 2006.
 Mr. Sharpe's experience managing large real estate development companies, and serving on the boards of real estate investment trusts, has provided him with real estate knowledge and corporate organizational skills that benefit our Board of Directors tremendously.
 In addition to his executive experience, inclusive of managing a substantial real estate entity for an institutional ownership constituency, Mr. Sharpe has a substantial background in real estate investment leasing and operations activities.
 Moreover, Mr. Sharpe's financial expertise, and his experience serving on the Audit Committees of other publicly traded real estate companies, is valuable to the Company's Audit Committee, on which he currently serves, and the Compensation Committee, of which he currently serves as Chairman.